microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_Azure_Monitor/challenges/01_challenge.md

-# Challenge 1 - Install Azure Monitoring Agent (AMA) for virtual machines
+# Challenge 1 - Configure Virtual Machine Logs

 First of all and before we start, it's important to understand that monitoring IaaS (e.g. Virtual Machines) and PaaS (e.g. Application Gateway) works differently because of the way you can control the unterlaying infrastrucuture and the shared responsibilty model.
 In this challenge, we will focus on IaaS monitoring.